ggcube

 Resources

-The package is currently under active development and hasn’t been released to CRAN yet.
+The package is currently under active development and hasn’t yet been released to CRAN, though the API should be relatively stable at this point.
 You can install the development version from GitHub using devtools::install_github("matthewkling/ggcube").
 The GitHub repository contains additional examples and documentation.

 The images on this page are examples of ggcube in action; see the GitHub page for the associated code.